-There are relatively few long-running urban background monitoring stations in Scotland.
-Five urban non-roadside sites have been in operation for the past 15 years.
-These are as follows: Aberdeen Errol Place, Edinburgh St Leonards, Fort William, Glasgow Anderston and Grangemouth.
-Fort William is classified as a 'suburban' site, Grangemouth is an 'urban industrial' site, and the other three are 'urban background'.
+There are relatively few long-running urban non-traffic sites monitoring stations in Scotland due to the nature of the pollutant and its main source (vehicles).
+However it is important to obtain background levels of NOa to help ascertain what concentrations away from the source are like, as this helps identify general conditions affecting the population and also the extent of the issue at areas of concern.
+Five of these sites have been in operation for the past 15 years.
+These are as follows: Aberdeen Errol Place (closed in September 2021), Edinburgh St Leonards, Fort William, Glasgow Anderston and Grangemouth.
+For clarification, Fort William is classified as a 'suburban' site, Grangemouth is an 'urban industrial' site, and the other three are 'urban background'.
+For this report we are describing them all as Urban Non-traffic sites along with all other rural, background and industrial site types.

-All sites shown in Figure 4.1 display highly significant negative trends (at the 0.001 level) over this time period.
-This analysis indicates that the decreasing trend in NO_2 concentrations is becoming more substantial over this time period.
+Figure 4.1 provides $NO_2$ trend for these sites from 2008 to 2022.
+All sites display statistically highly significant negative trends (at the 0.001 level) over this time period.